sejal2807/home-price-prediction/README.md

 Bangalore home price prediction website https://real-estate-price-prediction12.herokuapp.com/

-Fist we will build a mode by sklearn and linear regression using banglore home price dataset that has been taken form kaggle website.
+Fist we will build a model by sklearn and linear regression using banglore home price dataset that has been taken form kaggle website.

 Now we will write a python flask server which is going to provide the location values and has been hosted on heroku. https://real-estate-locations.herokuapp.com/get_location